 Sometimes after washing or wearing, a stray yarn end may poke out.
 This can just be cut with scissors.
 Never cut a loop though.

 Here is the laundry soap powder I use for both the wool items I make and for my regular clothes as well.
-It is effective and is fragrance free.
-Also, there is no big plastic laundry detergent jug like with so many brands.
-I also use the laundry boost powder for my regular clothes, but have not needed it on the woolens.
-The company started in 1976 and is a family-owned small business.
+It is effective, fragrance-free, and dissolves in cold water.
+Also, there is no plastic laundry detergent jug like with so many brands.